 Individuals that fail to make the leap from one sector to another were consistently reported as being too rigid or inflexible in the way they applied their tools and techniques.
 Typically, they were too prescriptive and kept trying to do what they have always done, rigidly implementing what had worked for them in the past.
 Julian Allen, a senior executive in the FMCG and building products sectors observed: “you cannot afford to be too slavish to one particular style.”

 In short, the above capabilities can go a long way towards mitigating the risks of appointing an unsuitable candidate from outside (or indeed inside) of the sector.
 Organisations should be encouraged to remove sector-specific blinkers and bring in fresh, paradigm-shifting executives, as long as the candidate they are looking for has the above skills.

-Building on this research, Wickland Westcott has developed an assessment toolkit to support recruiting companies in their decision making in this area.
-To find out more contact Jerome Bull on 01625 508100 or email him at email@example.com.
+Jerome Bull leads the executive search team at NSCG.
+Building on this research, NSCG has developed an assessment toolkit to support recruiting companies in their decision making in this area.
+To find out more, please get in touch.